Lt.-Col. Henry Newcomen King-Tenison, 8th Earl of Kingston1

 Consanguinity Index=0.0%

-Frances Margaret Christina King-Tenison was born on 9 July 1845.1 She was the daughter of Lt.-Col. Edward King-Tenison and Lady Louisa Mary Anne Anson.1 She married Lt.-Col. Henry Newcomen King-Tenison, 8th Earl of Kingston, son of Robert King, 6th Earl of Kingston and Anne Gore-Booth, on 23 January 1872 at St. James's, Westminster, London, England.1 She died on 18 October 1907 at age 62.1
+Florence Margaret Christina King-Tenison was born on 9 July 1845.1 She was the daughter of Lt.-Col. Edward King-Tenison and Lady Louisa Mary Anne Anson.1 She married Lt.-Col. Henry Newcomen King-Tenison, 8th Earl of Kingston, son of Robert King, 6th Earl of Kingston and Anne Gore-Booth, on 23 January 1872 at St. James's, Westminster, London, EnglandG.1 She died on 18 October 1907 at age 62.1

-As a result of her marriage, Frances Margaret Christina King-Tenison was styled as Countess of Kingston on 23 January 1872.
+After her marriage, Florence Margaret Christina King-Tenison was styled as Countess of Kingston on 23 January 1872.

-Children of Frances Margaret Christina King-Tenison and Lt.-Col. Henry Newcomen King-Tenison, 8th Earl of Kingston
+Children of Florence Margaret Christina King-Tenison and Lt.-Col. Henry Newcomen King-Tenison, 8th Earl of Kingston

 Citations